 I will only be showing major glyphs, as minor glyphs for brewmasters, as of right now, are completely personal preference.
 They do not provide any noticeable benefit within combat.
 However, here is a list of all of the monk minor glyphs, so that you can see what they are for yourself and pick which are the nicest in your opinion.
 WARNING: Though it doesn't technically say it's for a specific spec, Glyph of Blackout Kick is NOT useful for us.
 Do not get it.

-- Glyph of Transcendence - Will increase the range of Transcendence: Transfer to 50 yards.
-This can be useful on fights that require you to regularly move a large distance a lot in a predictable fashion.
-However, like Glyph of Clash, you can simply just use a Roll as well as Transendence and forego the glyph, so this one's a bit more up to personal preference.
+Glyph of Transcendence - Will reduce the cooldown of Transcendence: Transfer by 5 seconds.
+This can be useful on fights that require you to regularly move a large distance (or instantly move) a lot in a predictable fashion.

 #6.1: List of Active Abilities